wandb/weave/docs/docs/guides/evaluation/custom-scorers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Custom Scorers
+# Custom scorers

-In Weave, you can create your own custom scorers.
-The Scorers can either be class-based or function-based.
+In Weave, you can create your own custom [scorers](../evaluation/scorers.md).
+The scorers can either be class-based or function-based.

 :::tip
 If you're using Python, there are various  predefined scorers available for common use cases.
 For more information, see [Select a predefined scorer](../evaluation/predefined-scorers.md#select-a-predefined-scorer) on the [Predefined scorers page](../evaluation/predefined-scorers.md).